mmistakes/minimal-mistakes/_docs/09-layouts.md

   cta_url: "https://unsplash.com"
 ```

-You should get an header image overlaid with text and a call to action button.
+You'd get a header image overlaid with text and a call to action button like this:

 ![single layout header overlay example]({{ base_path }}/images/mm-single-header-overlay-example.jpg)